Skip to content

 Ready to welcome a feline friend into your home and not sure which breed’s right for you?
 You can’t go wrong with a moggie cat.

-A moggie (also known as a domestic shorthair) is a non-pedigree cat of mixed or unknown ancestry.
+A moggie (also known as a domestic shorthair) is a non-pedigree, mixed breed cat of unknown ancestry.
 They’re the feline equivalent of a mongrel dog.
-They’re friendly, low maintenance and generally pretty healthy.
-This makes them ideal pets for families with children and other pets, single households and first-time pet owners.
-They tend to be quite muscular cats with round faces and eyes.
+They’re friendly, low-maintenance, and generally healthy.
+This makes them ideal pets for families with children and other pets, single households, and first-time pet owners.
+Mixed-breed cats tend to be quite muscular, with round faces and eyes.

 It’s no surprise that moggies are the most common cat in the UK.